Theme

 William Carter - On school integration and the Civil Rights Movement

-William Carter discusses the movement and his background.
-He was born in the Bronx, New York in 1949 and discusses his heritage with a grandma being a Lumbee Native American and father being an African American.
-Carter moved back to North Carolina because his aunt was in poor health and he discusses…
+"We’re the Southern part of heaven, but that’s only for white folk.
+That’s not for the blacks." - William Carter William Carter discusses the movement and his background.
+He was born in the Bronx, New York in 1949 and discusses his heritage with a grandma being a Lumbee Native American and father…

 "We’re writing our own history, thank you!"